testit-tms/api-client-python/docs/TestPlansApi.md

 # **add_test_points_with_sections**
 > add_test_points_with_sections(id)

-Add test-points to test suite with sections
+Add test-points to TestPlan with sections

 ### Example